 Smoking meat, fish, and even cheese is a really good, immensely rewarding and tasty thing to do.

 But many beginners can get discouraged by the first results from their enthusiastic, but often unresearched initial efforts on their shiny new smoker, ultimately pushing it into a corner of the garage, never to be used again.

 To avoid that false start, it helps to make an informed buying decision, making sure your first smoker is easy-to-use, and easy to get excellent results from, with the minimum of learning to go through.

-After this guide, you will come away with an (increased) understanding of how smokers operate, key features and functions, and be clear on which is the best smoker for beginners, and the ones best suited for your entry into smoker-land.
+After this guide, you will come away with an increased understanding of how smokers work, key features and functions, and be clear on what are the best beginner smokers, and the ones most suitable for your entry into smoker-land.

 We want you to be a long-time smoker, the best way to get there is to enjoy your experience from the start, and a big part of this is having the right equipment.